Graffiti Shield, Inc.

-Now that we were in control of protecting the glass surfaces, our next observation was the large amount of Stainless Steel that was vandalized.
+Now that we are in control of protecting the glass surfaces, our next observation was the large amount of Stainless Steel that was being vandalized.
 Stainless Steel is the material of choice in most elevators, escalators and public environments.
 As resilient as this metal is to oxidation and rusting, it is very easy to scratch and or vandalize.
 Insult to injury, it is almost impossible to resurface back to a new like condition since the original finish is applied in a factory by large machinery.
 So Graffiti Shield created the only patent pending product to solve this problem.
 We created a 6-mil thick protective film/skin that replicates the appearance of Stainless Steel.
 This product can be installed over existing Stainless Steel that has been vandalized to cover up and protect the metal surface.
 We have also engineered it with a custom adhesive that can be removed if vandalized in the future.
-Once again, think of it as a giant Stainless Steel Appearance thick Post It Note.
+Once again, think of it as a giant Stainless Steel Appearance, thick Post It Note.
 It is also available in a Brushed Aluminum and Gold finish.

-Another area that was found needing attention was mirrors in restrooms of numerous facilities.
-They were either etched into with a key, tool, or sand paper and often times have corrosion at the bottom portion of the mirror.
-We created a product that was opaque, thick, and looked identical to a mirror.
-Mirror Shield was created and is now very popular product to help a facility not have the need to replace that mirror.
+Another area that was found needing attention, mirrors in restrooms for numerous facilities.
+The mirrors were etched into with a key, tool, and/or sandpaper and often times have corrosion at the bottom portion of the mirror.
+We created a product that is opaque, thick, and looked identical to a mirror.
+Mirror Shield was created and is now a very popular product to help a facility not have the need to replace a mirror.
 You simply just replace the mirrored skin.

 Now that we have the manufacturing capabilities, it has opened the doors to countless custom applications.
-We can many different top coat substrates and laminate to our proprietary base film and make it a anti-graffiti film for many different surface types.
-These include powder coated metals, certain veneers, most smooth painted surfaces, and table tops.
-With this film type you can make most surfaces a graffiti resistance and replaceable product without having to replace the actual unit.
+We can many different top coat substrates and laminate to our proprietary base film and make it an anti-graffiti film for many different surface types.
+These include powder-coated metals, certain veneers, most smooth painted surfaces, and table tops.
+With this film type, you can make most surfaces a graffiti resistance and replaceable product without having to replace the actual unit.